GrayWolf64/mdlstream/README.md

 After server tells client that sync(transmission and file build) successful, client will execute the given callback.

 Detailed workings please turn to the source file, easy to read.

+# Attention

+1. `mdlstream` currently doesn't check if the specified file already exists on server
+2. You may not use this lib(`mdlstream.lua`) if you *include this file and remove its boilerplate*; You may not use snippets from this lib if you don't include their original authors
+3. You may ask for permission if you would like to use this lib in non-free projects(addons)
+4. No warranty